Fortnite's High Stakes event: everything you need to know

 When your team grabs the jewel, you will be visible on the map for 30 seconds, so you better get moving because your opponents can easily spot you during that period.
 The jewel has some advantages because it slowly regenerates health and shields for your whole team.
 But there's a drawback: It also slows your team down by 10 percent.

 There are four total getaway vans on the map over the course of the game -- three from early in the match and a fourth that drops toward the end.
 Once the vans arrive, they will be visible to everyone on the map.
-Getaway vans float in midair with balloons of their own so your team will need to build up to the van to secure access, but also fight off pursuers who will inevitably try to halt your progress.
+Getaway vans float in midair with balloons of their own so your team will need to build up to the van to secure access while fighting off pursuers who will inevitably try to halt your progress.
 Note that resource gathering is increased by 50 percent in this game mode, so you should have the materials necessary to build your defenses.

 If your team manages to get the jewel and make your way to the van against these odds, your team will be awarded with the Victory Royale.